 Part of your journey to becoming an attorney is choosing the perfect list of law schools to apply to.
 To learn more about how many law schools you should apply to, read on.

-While you may already have your dream law school picked out, it’s never a good idea to put all of your eggs in one basket, especially if that one basket is a law school like Harvard, which is extremely competitive to get into.
+While you may already have your dream law school picked out, it’s never a good idea to put all your eggs in one basket, especially if that one basket is a law school like Harvard, which is very competitive.

-This guide will address all of these questions to reveal the perfect number of law schools you should apply to!
+This guide will answer all these questions to provide the perfect number of law schools you should apply to.

 These law schools will be the most competitive on your list and have the highest admission requirements.

 You should apply to at least three reach schools.
-These schools are extraordinarily difficult to get into, so by applying to several, you increase your chances of gaining acceptance into one.
+These schools are difficult to get into, so applying to three or more can increase your chances of gaining acceptance into one.

-You should apply to three of these schools as well to maximize your chances of admission.
+You should apply to three target schools to maximize your chances of admission.

-Finally, you should apply to around three safety schools.
-Safety schools are lower-ranking schools that have low score requirements.
-The purpose of applying to these schools is to have options to fall back on if you don’t get into your reach or target schools.
+You should apply to around three safety schools.
+Safety schools are lower-ranking schools that have low score medians.
+These law schools are backup options if you don’t get into any other school.
+You should have high admission odds at each safety school.

 While we’ve suggested you should apply to around nine law schools to give yourself the best chance of gaining admission into at least one, you may choose to apply to less or more, depending on your circumstances and application timelines.

-For instance, if you have a very high LSAT score, you may choose to apply to fewer schools because you’ll have a higher chance of gaining admission to all of them.
+For instance, if you have a very high LSAT score, you may apply to fewer schools because you’ll have a higher chance of gaining admission to all of them.

-On the other hand, if you have an LSAT score that is too low to be considered competitive at mid to high-ranking schools, you may want to only apply to two reach schools and four safety schools.
+On the other hand, if you have a low LSAT score, you might only apply to two reach schools and four safety schools.

-Generally, 15 schools is the maximum number of schools you should apply to.
-If you apply to different types of schools, as we have suggested here, you’ll have good odds of getting into at least one of these 15.
+Generally, 10-15 schools is the maximum number of schools you should apply to.
+If you apply to different types of schools, you’ll have good odds of getting into at least one.

 The key isn’t applying to as many law schools as you can, it’s applying to several good law schools that you have a realistic chance of gaining admission to!
 Keep in mind your scores and the application requirements of the schools you’re interested in to create the best list of schools to apply to.